PROJECTS WRITING TALKS PRESS ABOUT CONTACT

 VICTOR WANG 王宗孚

-Victor Wang 王宗孚 is currently Executive and Artistic Director of M WOODS Museumwhich has two locations in Beijing and Chengdu: M WOODS 798, and M WOODS Chengdu, and is the founder of the Institute of Asian Performance Art (IAPA).
+Victor Wang 王宗孚 is currently Executive and Artistic Director of M WOODS Museumwhich has two locations in Beijing and Chengdu: M WOODS 798, and M WOODS Chengdu.
+He founded the Institute of Asian Performance Art (IAPA), and is an editor of the first Chinese monograph on artist Bruce Nauman, co-published by Tate Publishing and M WOODS.

 With cultural exchange emerging as a common thread in his work, Wang has curated collaborative exhibitions with institutions such as Palais de Tokyo, Paris, Tate Modern, London, Nationalgalerie, Staatliche Museen zu Berlin, Berlin, and the first collaborative exhibition between the British Museum (U.K.) and a non-state-run art museum in China.